 Most “branded” content campaigns end suddenly after only one or two paid story placements—but they shouldn’t.
 The brands that excel at content marketing put in the time to create owned media (not just paid).
 They view their initiatives as a long-term investment and continually revisit past efforts to learn from and replicate success.

 At the end of the day, producing branded content should be no different than producing great content in general.
-Whether it's creating a full-scale publication or running a modest blog, brands should treat content marketing as an important and worthwhile endeavor.
+Whether it’s creating a full-scale publication or running a modest blog, brands should treat content marketing as an important and worthwhile endeavour.